 When considering a roof inspection, it helps to know what you are after.

 Are you buying or selling a home?
-Also pertaining to Realtors.
+This also pertains to Realtors.

 - We are best utilized when there is a home inspection that has already been done.
 With this, all the problems have been identified and we can focus on them.
 Once we have seen the issues we can adequately estimate so you can proceed with making decisions regarding the sale or a purchase of a home.